jonaaldas/nuxt-saas-2025/schema.md

 - Foreign keys maintain referential integrity
 - Indexes added for common query patterns
 - Stripe customer data minimal as most data stored in Stripe dashboard
+- user id is an integer and is not nullable